JewlsIOB/nlm-scrubber-docker/README.md

    3. `--env "KEEP_AGES=1"`.
 Preserves the age of patients over 89 years old.

    4. `--env "KEEP_ADDRESSES=1"`.
-Preserves addresses. **NOTE:** This functionality is currently awaiting clarification from the NLM before it can be functional.
+Preserves city and state portion of addresses.

    5. `--env "SCRUBBER_REGEX=*.csv"`.
 Allows you to narrow down what file types are processed by the NLM scrubber.